ThiagoSantiago/TransactionsApp/README.md

 Talking a little bit about the tests, I did test for the Worker class because is one of the most important classes in the app.

-I wrote some test for some presenter's functions because they are responsible for treat data to pass to the view, so I thinked that was important guarantee thats they are doing the job correctly.
+I wrote some test for some presenter's functions because they are responsible for treat data to pass to the view, so I thought that was important guarantee that's they are doing the job correctly.

 I didn't test the rest of the presenter or the interactor because the only thing that they are doing is call another layer.